Michael C. Ruger, Chair

 David is Chairman Emeritus of McNees Wallace & Nurick, after serving as Chairman of the Firm for 12 years.
 He now serves as Chair of the McNees PAC and Co-Chairs the McNees Strategic Solutions Group.

 David is also a member of the Energy & Environmental and Government Relations Practice Groups.
 He represents large commercial and industrial consumers of fixed utility services including electricity, natural gas, water/wastewater, and communications, as well as providers of these services.
 David led legislative and regulatory initiatives to restructure these industries for customer benefit.
 He has appeared before over 15 state public utility commissions, the FERC, and numerous state and federal appellate courts.
 David is a registered lobbyist for the Firm and several of the Firm’s Clients.
-He is also a member of the Board of Trustees of The Pennsylvania State University.
+He is also vice chairman of the Board of Trustees of The Pennsylvania State University.

 1987 Political Science